BigheadSMZ/TotKMods/README.md

+# NOTE: SEVERELY OUTDATED
+It has been some time since I updated this repo.
+I have no idea what mods are actually available at this time.
+I suggest looking elsewhere for a more up-to-date collection.

 # The Legend of Zelda: Tears of the Kingdom <br> Modification Repository
 ```html
 <<- Last Update With Relevant Changes: August 5, 2023 (Add DynamicFPS Shadow INIs) ->>